bjrtx/oligomer/README.md

 The code in `analysis.py` depends on the standard Python packages NumPy and scikit-learn.
 Both are installable through tools such as pip or conda.

-The code in `oligomer.py` and written in Python with references to the SageMath library.
+The code in `oligomer.py` is written in Python with references to the SageMath library.
 SageMath is documented at https://www.sagemath.org/.

 ## Executing code

-### `learning.py` and `hotspots.py`
+### `analysis.py` and `hotspots.py`

 The code in these files can be run by the standard Python 3 interpreter though it requires installing some third-party packages.